Bluehost VPS Review

 Bluehost’s Standard VPS plan is the most basic and cheapest of them all.
 The plan retails at just $18.99 per month and is ideal for small and medium websites looking for the convenience of VPS hosting.

 At $59.99 per month, you get access to a system with 8 GB RAM, 4 CPU cores, 2 Dedicated IP Addresses, 120 GB storage, 3 TB storage space.
-Amazing right?
+Once again, the value for money here is very good, allowing Bluehost to easily hold its own against main rivals like GoDaddy or HostGator, to name just a couple of well-known examples.

 The Ultimate package is suitable for eCommerce websites, agencies, and websites that record massive amounts of traffic.
 So, if you are looking for a superior package –and your budget is a little stretched – you won’t go wrong with this one.